Wilfred/metawiki/README.md

 ## Tests

-We have a handful of backend tests, which you can run with:
+We have a handful of backend tests.
+You will need to have a mongodb instance running.

 ```
-$ export PATH=$PATH:node_modules/.bin
-$ npm run test
+$ npm test
 ```